US judge in Texas rules congressional passage of 2022 spending bill unconstitutional

 In a 120-page ruling, Hendrix said that for over two centuries before the "novel" proxy voting rule's adoption, Congress understood that the Constitution's quorum clause required a majority of members of the House or Senate to be physically present to have quorum to pass legislation.

-The U.S. Department of Justice, which defended the bill on behalf of Democratic President Joe Biden's administration, had no immediate comment.

-Matthew Miller, a lawyer with the conservative Texas Public Policy Foundation who represented the state, said the ruling "correctly" concluded a physical quorum was required.
+Paxton in a statement said he was "relieved the court upheld the Constitution," saying Pelosi "abused proxy voting under the pretext of COVID-19 to pass this law, then Biden signed it, knowing they violated the Constitution."

 While Hendrix ruled in Texas' favor, he found the state lacked standing to challenge $20 million appropriated in the bill to fund a pilot program that provided voluntary case management and other services to noncitizens in immigration removal proceedings.
-(Reporting by Nate Raymond in Boston, Editing by Alexia Garamfalvi and David Gregorio)
+(Reporting by Nate Raymond in Boston; Editing by David Gregorio and Christopher Cushing)